SGAG Logo

 Copyright: 1964

-First published in This Week, June 21, 1964. *Likely the source for the first half of Chapter 6 of Legacy of Danger.
+First published in This Week, June 21, 1964. *The source for most of Chapter 6 of Legacy of Danger.

 Section Q needs Selena Mead's help to bring together a noted Cuban-in-exile named Don Carlos Perez y Ortega and a young female refugee from the nation named Pepita who had vital intel she will only divulge to him.